thejerf/suture/README.md

 suture uses semantic versioning and go modules.

+* 4.0.2:
+  * Add the ability to specify a handler for non-string panics to format them.
+  * Fixed an issue where trying to close a currently-panicked service was having problems.
+(This may have leaked goroutines in other ways too.)
+  * Merged a PR that addresses race conditions in the test suite.
+(These seem to have been isolated to the test suite and not have affected the core code.)
 * 4.0.1:
   * Add a channel returned from ServeBackground that can be used to examine any error coming out of the supervisor once it is stopped.